-Keywords: French immersion, language proficiency, cross-cultural competence, Nigeria, mixed-methods
+Keywords: French immersion, language proficiency, cross-cultural competence, Nigeria, mixed-methods.

 INTRODUCTION

 The increasing interconnectedness of the global community has elevated multilingual competence as a critical educational and socio-economic asset.
 French, being one of the world’s most widely spoken languages and the official language of the Economic Community of West African States (ECOWAS), occupies a strategic position in Nigeria’s foreign relations, regional integration, and educational policy (Saleh, 2019).
 Despite this strategic importance, French language learning in Nigeria has historically faced significant challenges, including limited exposure, insufficient instructional resources, and a lack of authentic communicative environments (Adeyemi, 2021).
 These challenges have resulted in relatively low levels of proficiency among Nigerian learners, particularly in comparison with their peers in Francophone countries.